Analytics

 • Provides cohort analysis

-Time required: 3 minutes to connect.
+Time required: minutes to connect.
 Data available in 60 seconds.

-The Revenue Autopsy: What It Reveals
+The Revenue Scan: What It Reveals

 Leak SourceMonthly ImpactAnnual Impact

 Most founders are shocked by the failed payment number.
 It's almost always larger than they expected.
+Compare this against the [state of Stripe SaaS churn](/state-of-stripe-saas-churn) benchmarks.

 Key Stripe Signals That Predict Churn